nyirog/gitlogfeed/README.md

 ```

 The title and summary of the feed entry will be created from the commit
-message. `gitlogfeed` creates a html file from the patch and the content of the
+message. `gitlogfeed` creates an html file from the patch and the content of the
 feed entry will link to the html file.

 `gitlogfeed` uses quite high diff context limit (5000) so the feed entry will